The Women (1939 film): Technicolor fashion show

-The Women has one sequence in Technicolor, a fashion show.
+The Women has one sequence in three-strip Technicolor, a fashion show.
 When interviewed by TCM host Robert Osborne, director George Cukor stated that he did not like the sequence and that he wanted to remove it from the film.
 New York Times critic Frank Nugent agreed with this assessment.
 In his September 22, 1939, review of the film, he reported that "a style show in Technicolor...may be lovely—at least that's what most of the women around us seemed to think—but has no place in the picture.
 Why not a diving exhibition or a number by the Rockettes?
 It is the only mark against George Cukor's otherwise shrewd and sentient direction."

-In 2018, British critic Peter Bradshaw describes the “remarkable” technicolor fashion show as “a mesmeric, wordless interlude that appears to allude to the nature of these women’s lives.
+In 2018 British critic Peter Bradshaw described the "remarkable" Technicolor fashion show as "a mesmeric, wordless interlude that appears to allude to the nature of these women's lives.
 It starts with jolly outdoor scenes, almost pastoral, but then descends into moody nightclub darkness, a world of metropolitan chic and brooding sensuality.
-I can only compare it to the nightmare in Alfred Hitchcock's Spellbound.”
+I can only compare it to the nightmare in Alfred Hitchcock's Spellbound."